 - Provide skills training at vocational institutes for the unemployed youth and women as a means to promote self-employment

 indigo foundation has partnered with Mahalir Sakthi since 2012 to support programs, including:

 - a tailoring centre and funds for a trainer and machine accessories to establish a typing school

-- support for a Domestic Workers Union to push for fair wages and conditions for Dalit women
+- a Domestic Workers Union to push for fair wages and conditions for Dalit women

 The word ‘Dalit’, in Sanskrit, means “oppressed” or “downtrodden”.
 ‘Dalits’ are the name of a group of people who are born into the bottom rung of India’s caste system.
 Tradition assigns Dalits to all dirty laborious work in society, including gutter cleaning, manual scavengers, toilet cleaners, and garbage removalists.
 Because of these traditional social structures in India, Dalits are at risk of discrimination, dehumanization, degradation, and violence every day.
 Dalit men often spend a major portion of their earning on alcohol and become bonded to money lenders, leaving the women as the main bread winners and the responsibility of taking care of their families rests upon them.

-Dalit children are the major drop outs from their schools.
+Dalit children have very high rates of drop out from schools.
 Besides poverty they lack motivation and support from their parents, and are discriminated against by members of the community due to their dalit status.
 This results in children becoming child labours and inheriting the same demeaning tasks their parents performed.
 They are forced to continue to remain bonded to money lenders to pay back the loans raised by their families.